-First, you have to fill out an application, and many are online or can be done at a bank or even over the phone.
+First, you must fill out an application; many are online or can be done at a bank or even over the phone.
 They want your name, address, social security number, and other information.
-Once they have that, they have access to massive amounts of data and can figure out if you’re any good at paying your money back.
+Once they have that, they can access massive amounts of data and determine if you’re good at paying your bills/debt.

-But, once approved for your shiny new card (which in some cases can be with your favorite professional team’s logo or a design or picture), the bank will set its credit limit.
+But, once approved for your shiny new card (which can sometimes be with your favorite professional team’s logo or a design or picture), the bank will set a credit limit.

-A credit limit is the maximum amount of money you can have outstanding or borrow for purchases at any one time.
+A credit limit is the maximum amount of money you can have outstanding or borrow for purchases at any time.
 If it’s $500, then in your first month, you can spend $500.
-If you buy all your friends new running shoes, which cost $497, you only can spend THREE more clams and you are CUT OFF!!
-But, if you pay off the $497 at the end of the month.
+If you buy all your friends new running shoes, which cost $497, you only can spend THREE more dollars, and you are CUT OFF!!
+But if you pay off the $497 at the end of the month.
 Voila!
-That’s French for, you get to use the $500 all over again.
+You can borrow up to $500 again.

 The approved credit limit depends on a couple of things.
 Do you make a big fat salary?
-If yes, you’ll probably get more.
-Do you have a lot of other money you owe?
-If so, you probably get less.
+If yes, you’ll probably be given a higher credit limit.
+Do you have a lot of debt?
+If so, you will probably have a lower credit limit.
 What’s your history in paying back the money you borrowed?
-If you have a great credit score, you’re more than likely going to get a lot more.
-Once they do a calculation on all of these pluses and minuses, they get to a total limit.
+If you have a great credit score, you’re more likely to get a lot more.
+Once they calculate all of these pluses and minuses, they get to a total limit.

 The major payment networks are the ones that move all the money around for a credit card.
 Have you ever heard of American Express, Discover, Mastercard, and Visa?
 These are payment networks.
-When you make a purchase and SWIPE your card, insert the card, or “tap it,” a whole bunch of electronic processes happens in the background, where the bank pays for the purchase, and you get charged!
-It’s the job of these networks to make sure that the merchant receives their money and your bill is calculated each month correctly.
+When you make a purchase and SWIPE your card, insert the card, or “tap it,” a bunch of electronic processes take place in the background, where the bank pays for the purchase, and you get charged!
+These networks’ job is to ensure that the merchant receives their money and that your bill is calculated each month correctly.
 Don’t worry, they are seriously good at making sure you get ALL of your charges.

-When you receive your monthly credit card bill, you will have an option to pay a predetermined minimum amount.
-Actually, they’re doing a little prayer that you pay the small amount because they can charge you LOTS of INTEREST.
-So, they are very INTERESTed in your payment habits.
-We want to MINIMIZE that and highly encourage you to pay the entire credit card balance.
-Then, no interest, but you can also pay some other amount between the two.
+You can pay a predetermined minimum amount when using a credit card receive your monthly credit card bill.
+Credit card companies are praying that you pay the small amount because they can then charge you LOTS of INTEREST.
+So, they are very interested in your payment habits.
+I want to help you MINIMIZE that; I highly encourage you to pay the entire credit card balance each month.

 Paying the minimum amount each month is the most costly option because of interest.
 Paying the amount in full will always be the best move because there is no interest, and I’ll give you a couple of gold stars.
-The credit card company will give you a little something called a “grace” period which gives you a couple extra days to pull your money together and avoid interest.
-I wanted to name Makenna, “Money” but mom wasn’t having it.
-So, I at least got her middle name as “Grace.”
-A small win, but a win nonetheless!
+In some cases a credit card company may give you a “grace” period which gives you a couple of extra days to pull your money together and avoid interest, but you will need to talk directly with customer service to request this rare option.

 Credit bureaus collect HUGE amounts of data to calculate credit scores.
 They also will give you a credit report.
-Think of the report like a kids report card.
-It gives a grade for the different credit cards and other things you borrow and payback money on.
-If you pay your bill after you were supposed to, that’s NOT a passing grade.
-If you pay on time, every month for 10 years, that’s an A+.
+Think of the report like a kid’s report card.
+It gives a grade for the different credit cards and other things you borrow and pay back..
+If you pay your bill after the date it was due that’s NOT a passing grade.
+If you pay on time every month for ten years, that’s an A+.

-So, where does a credit bureau get some of the information to fill out your report card?
+So, where does a credit bureau get information about credit card to fill out your report card?
 They get it from the card issuer, who regularly reports to them.
-It’s kind of like Mak & G’s teacher.
-They give input which goes into their report card.
+It’s kind of like Mak’s & G’s teachers.
+They give input that goes into their report cards.
 Your payment history from your credit card is a HUGE part of your credit score (35%).
-And, we all know that a person’s credit score is a number that lenders will use to assess the risk of lending money (in addition to insurance rates, getting a job and more).
-So, to avoid any late fees or potential credit score damage, you must pay the minimum amount due each month on time, or suffer some pretty major consequences.
+We all know that a person’s credit score is a number that lenders will use to assess the risk of lending money (in addition to insurance rates, getting a job, and more).
+To avoid any late fees or potential credit score damage, you must pay the minimum amount due each month on time or suffer some major consequences.

-For more information on how credit cards work, check out these awesome videos we made to help explain credit cards when Mak & G were young:
+For more information on understanding credit cards and how credit cards work, check out these awesome videos we made to help explain credit cards when Mak & G were young:

 Often, prepaid debit cards charge various fees not associated with standard debit cards.
 As you can imagine, prepaid cards also have some limitations, particularly when compared with traditional debit cards.
-For instance, most prepaid style debit cards do not allow mobile banking options or access to ATMs.
-Plus, you may not be able to use them everywhere you’d like.
+For instance, most prepaid-style debit cards do not allow mobile banking options or access to ATMs.
+Plus, you may be unable to use them everywhere you’d like.

 Some of the most popular types of rewards offered by credit card companies are as follows:

-- Airline, Hotel, and Travel Rewards.
+The airline, Hotel, and Travel Rewards.
 Some credit cards offer “points” or “miles” that can be exchanged for flights, hotels, and other travel discounts.
 Often, these rewards come with restrictions, like when you can travel.
 You have to be prepared to do some math, work through the fine print, and understand the number of points needed for reward travel.
 Some rewards may only be redeemed through airlines and hotels that partner with the card issuer, while others offer more general travel rewards that are more flexible and can be used for most travel expenses.
 So, be careful and choose wisely!
-Travel cards are good, and sometimes you can pair them with your other miles.
-Mak & G loved when I used our points to do the Disney cruise in the Med!!
+Travel cards are good; sometimes, you can pair them with your other miles.
+Mak & G loved when I used our points to do the Disney cruise in Europe!!